MicrosoftDocs/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 3. Download a security intelligence package from [https://www.microsoft.com/wdsi/definitions](https://www.microsoft.com/wdsi/definitions)  into the GUID folder.
 The file should be named `mpam-fe.exe`.

-4. Open a cmd prompt window and navigate to the GUID folder you created.
-Use the **/X** extraction command to extract the files, for example `mpam-fe.exe /X`.
+4. Open a Command Prompt window and navigate to the GUID folder you created.
+Use the `/X` extraction command to extract the files.
+For example `mpam-fe.exe /X`.

    > [!NOTE]
    > The VMs will pick up the updated package whenever a new GUID folder is created with an extracted update package or whenever an existing folder is updated with a new extracted package.